Prosthesis: Technology progress before the 20th century

+20th century

+Austrian World War I propaganda poster for an exhibition on veteran support, depicting a wounded in action veteran with a prosthesis.

 At the end of World War II, the NAS (National Academy of Sciences) began to advocate better research and development of prosthetics.
 Through government funding, a research and development program was developed within the Army, Navy, Air Force, and the Veterans Administration.